 After breakfast set off for a lovely day's riding through the forest and grasslands of the rewilded Puy-Blanc, which is now a protected natural habitat on the site of an old clay quarry.
 Picnic beside the lake and watch the wildlife.

-Relax at the farm before our gourmet dinner.
+Relax at the farm before our gourmet dinner with a wine tasting included.

 Breakfast is followed by a morning ride on the Causse de Quercy National Park, where river gorges cut into the limestone plateau, up to the Menhir de Belinac, a prehistoric standing stone.
 Human activity has been in evidence in this area for thousands of years and after lunch at the farm we visit the vast and unforgetable Pech Merle cave network with its dramatic stalactite and stalagmite formations.
 The site boasts remarkable 20 000 year old prehistoric murals and is one of the few places which allow you to enter the cavern and actually experience the origional artworks.
 Dinner at the farm.